Rathfarnham: Rathfarnham village

 The paper mill, of which some old walls and brick arches still survive, has been described as the oldest in Ireland but there does not appear to be any evidence to support this.
 The earliest reference to a paper mill here is 1719 when William Lake of Rathfarnham presented a petition for financial aid but we hear of one at Milltown as far back as 1694.
-In 1751 William and Thomas Slater whose works were destroyed by fire in 1775 made paper here.
-Archer's survey of 1801 mentions two paper mills here, Freemans and Teelings, and both Dalton in 1836 and Lewis in 1837 state that one paper mill was still working and from 1836 to 1839 the name Henry Hayes, Rathfarnham Mill appears in the directories.
+In 1751, William and Thomas Slater, whose works were destroyed by fire in 1775, made paper here.
+Archer's survey of 1801 mentions two paper mills here, Freemans and Teelings, and both Dalton in 1836 and Samuel Lewis in 1837 state that one paper mill was still working and from 1836 to 1839 the name Henry Hayes, Rathfarnham Mill appears in the directories.
 If this can be identified with the mill at Woodview cottages it must have become idle soon afterwards as it is designated "Old Mill" on the 1843 edition of the O.S. map.
-In 1854 when this mill had neither a water wheel nor machinery, an attempt was made to re-open it for the manufacture of paper but it came to nothing.
-The mill race has now been completely removed to make way for a housing development.
+Healy (2005) notes that, in 1854, "when this mill had neither water wheel nor machinery, an attempt was made to re-open it for the manufacture of paper but it came to nothing".
+The millrace was subsequently completely removed to make way for a housing development.

-At the end of the main street, on the right, the road to Lower Rathfarnham passes the site of the earliest Constabulary barracks.
+At the end of the main street, on the right, the road to Lower Rathfarnham passes the site of the earliest constabulary barracks.
 This closed down in 1890 when the establishment was transferred to a house named Leighton Lodge near Loreto Abbey.

 Rathfarnham Lower

 The Catholic Church of the Annunciation was erected in 1878 to replace the old chapel on Willbrook Road.
 Outside the church door is a primitive type of font on a pedestal bearing the inscription FONT USED IN MASS HOUSE OF PENAL TIMES IN PARISH OF RATHFARNHAM FROM 1732.
-The appearance of this font would suggest that it was originally a stone bullaun dating back to a period much earlier than the penal times.
+According to the local historian, Patrick Healy, the "appearance of this font would suggest that it was originally a stone bullaun and dated to a period much earlier than the penal times".

 On the opposite corner is the well-known Yellow House, a licensed premises built near the site of an inn of the same name which is marked on Taylor's map of 1816.
 (The Catholic Church of the Annunciation (see above) is on the site of the original Yellow House).
 A tradition has been recorded by Mr Hammond that in 1798 a Michael Eades, who sheltered wanted men in his house, owned it.
 It was also frequented by the soldiers of the Rathfarnham Guard whose careless talk was carefully noted by the United Irishmen hiding on the premises.
 In 1804, when the truth came to be known, the same military wrecked the place.
 Following Wilbrook road down between the Yellow House and the Annunciation, a large set of wrought iron gates can be observed.
 These gates, which now act as the pedestrian entrance to the Beaufort Downs housing estate, were originally the entrance to the Beaufort estate of the 18th century.